• Skip to content

 The majority of the studies to date have come to the conclusion that those with diabetes, high blood pressure, and obesity can benefit from using stevia.

-A study done in March 2015 suggests that it is “good for diabetic patients because it is calorie-free, non-toxic and cannot be oxidized.”
-In this study, diabetic rats were given different doses of stevia.
-Those given the higher dose had lower blood glucose levels over time.
-(Stevia increases insulin secretion without any glucose being introduced to the bloodstream.
+Stevia increases insulin secretion without any glucose being introduced to the bloodstream.
 This allows for the insulin to reduce high glucose levels.
-This will also help lower complications for people with diabetes.)
+This will also help lower complications for people with diabetes.
 This can be good news for some of us with high blood sugar issues and diabetes, which are common in those with Hashimoto’s.
-However, others with Hashimoto’s may have issues with hypoglycemia, and in that case, stevia could exacerbate the hypoglycemia.
+However, if you already have issues with hypoglycemia, as do many of us with Hashimoto’s, stevia could exacerbate the hypoglycemia.
+(12-14)

-In another study, it was proven that stevia also has antioxidant properties in people with diabetes because of its “free radical scavenging [activity],” reducing oxidative stress and the risk of liver and kidney damage.
+In another study, it was proven that stevia also has antioxidant properties in people with diabetes because of its “free radical scavenging properties,” reducing oxidative stress and the risk of liver and kidney damage.
+(15)

-Stevia is also known to have a positive effect on hypertension (high blood pressure).
+Stevia may be beneficial for those with hypertension, as it may lower blood pressure.
 Scientists found that feeding stevia to rats over time will result in the dilation of blood vessels, leading to a lowering of blood pressure.
-This effect results from long-term use of stevia and can be seen after 40-60 days of use.
-(12) Again, this could be a positive if you have high blood pressure, but a negative if your blood pressure is already low.
+(16) This effect results from long-term use of stevia and can be seen after 40-60 days of use.
+Again, this could be a positive if you have high blood pressure, but a negative if your blood pressure is already low, which is the case for many with hypothyroidism and adrenal issues.
+(17)

 However, stevia may affect other hormones…

 Varanuj Chatsudthipong and Chatchai Muanprasat have noted multiple studies that analyze stevia’s effect on fertility.
 In one study, they cite that rats who were fed high doses of stevia over two months did, in fact, show a decrease in fertility.
-In another study done on hamsters, stevia toxicity existed when administered in high doses to the hamsters and their fetuses.
-This was observed as a significant decrease of maternal body-weight gain during the experimental period (days 6-14), a high percentage of maternal mortality, a decrease in the number of live fetuses per litter, and a decrease in fetal weight.
+(20,23) In another study done on hamsters, stevia toxicity existed when administered in high doses to the hamsters and their fetuses.
+This was observed as a significant decrease in maternal body weight gain during the experimental period (days 6-14), a high percentage of maternal mortality, a decrease in the number of live fetuses per litter, and a decrease in fetal weight.
+(25)

-If you have Hashimoto’s, you likely have some degree of adrenal dysfunction — this is a very important root cause that most people need to address.
+If you have Hashimoto’s, you likely have some degree of adrenal dysfunction — in my experience, this is a very important root cause that most people find beneficial to address.
 Adrenal dysfunction manifests as fatigue, weight gain, irritability, moodiness, lowered immunity, and sleep issues.
+(26,27)

 Additionally, studies suggest that stevia may not be beneficial for gut health, which is always a factor with Hashimoto’s.
-One study observed that zero-calorie sweeteners, such as stevia, could inhibit beneficial gut bacteria, which play an important role in disease prevention, digestion, and immunity.
+Several studies suggest that low-calorie sweeteners including stevia could inhibit beneficial gut bacteria, which play an important role in disease prevention, digestion, and immunity.
+(28-30)

 Some research has even concluded that stevia and other calorie-free sweeteners could lead a person to consume more calories throughout the day.
-For example, one study in 30 men determined that drinking a stevia-sweetened beverage caused participants to consume more calories later in the day than they did when they drank a sugar-sweetened beverage.
-While overeating isn’t a symptom of Hashimoto’s, many people with hypothyroid conditions may have issues with weight gain, so this is important to keep in mind.
+For example, one study of 30 men determined that drinking a stevia-sweetened beverage caused participants to consume more calories later in the day than they did when they drank a sugar-sweetened beverage.
+(31) While overeating isn’t a symptom of Hashimoto’s, I’ve found that many people with hypothyroid conditions may have issues with weight gain, so this is important to keep in mind.

 Should You Use Stevia?

 As a pharmacist, I’ve spent a lot of time figuring out appropriate medication use.
 My training is in evaluating the pharmacology of a particular substance and learning about how it could affect the human body.
-I’ll say the same things about stevia, that I would about most things with medicinal properties: whether it’s good or bad depends on the person.
+I’ll say the same thing about stevia that I would about most things with medicinal properties: whether it’s good or bad depends on the person.

-On one hand, stevia can help certain people lose weight, improve diabetes, lower high blood sugar levels, lower high blood pressure, and even potentially help people with Lyme disease.
-Given this, stevia definitely seems to be a better alternative to sugar!
+On one hand, stevia could help certain people lose weight, improve diabetes, lower high blood sugar levels, lower high blood pressure, and even potentially help people with Lyme disease.
+(13,16,18) Given this, stevia definitely seems to be a better alternative to sugar!

-But if you are someone with adrenal fatigue, low cortisol, low blood sugar, and low blood pressure, or if you are trying to conceive, you may want to avoid stevia, especially long-term use of it.
-Though I have no evidence that occasional or short-term use would pose a problem at the moment, there is a school of thought that any sweeteners, in general, may cause insulin releases and a stress response in the body.
+But if you are someone with adrenal fatigue, low cortisol, low blood sugar, and/or low blood pressure, or if you are trying to conceive, you may want to avoid stevia — and especially using it long-term.
+Though I have no evidence that occasional or short-term use would pose a problem at the moment, there is a school of thought that sweeteners, in general, may cause insulin releases and a stress response in the body.

 What About Other Sweeteners?